TL;DR

 As a grandparent, you've likely spent a lifetime building, nurturing, and supporting your family.
 Now, your thoughts may be turning to the future and the legacy you wish to leave behind.
 It’s a natural desire to want to provide for your grandchildren, ensuring they have a head start in life, whether that’s for university fees, a house deposit, or simply a financial cushion.

 Life insurance is one of the most powerful and flexible tools available to help you achieve this.
-It's not just about covering final expenses; it's about strategic financial planning that can protect your family’s future, minimise tax liabilities, and ensure your wishes are carried out exactly as you intend.
+It's not just about covering final expenses; it's about strategic financial planning that can protect your family’s future, minimise tax liabilities, and help support your wishes are carried out exactly as you intend.

 This comprehensive guide explores the world of life insurance for grandparents in the UK.
 We'll demystify the options, explain the jargon, and provide practical advice to help you make an informed decision that secures a lasting legacy for the ones you love most.